MaryKay Carlson

-MaryKay Loss Carlson is an American diplomat who has served as the United States ambassador to the Philippines since 2022.
+MaryKay Loss Carlson is an American diplomat who served as the United States ambassador to the Philippines from 2022 to 2026.
 She was previously the United States chargé d'affaires in Argentina from 2021 to 2022, after having served as the Deputy Chief of Mission in the country from September 2019.

 Early life and education

 Carlson graduated from Rhodes College in 1985 with a degree in Spanish and international studies before pursuing an M.A. in international relations from Georgetown University and M.S. in national security strategy from the National War College.

 Career

 Carlson with then-Secretary Rex Tillerson in New Delhi.

 Carlson is a career member of the Foreign Service, serving since 1985.
 She holds the rank of Minister-Counselor.
 Carlson worked at the Embassy of the United States in New Delhi, India as the Deputy Chief of Mission for three years and Chargé d'affaires for two years.
 She has also served at U.S. Embassy in Beijing, China (twice), Embassy in Kyiv, Ukraine, Consulate General in Hong Kong, Embassy in Maputo, Mozambique, Embassy in Nairobi, Kenya, and the Embassy in Santo Domingo, Dominican Republic.
 She had also served as Deputy Chief of Mission at the U.S. embassy in Buenos Aires, Argentina.
 Her domestic assignments include director of the Secretary's Executive Secretariat Staff and deputy director of Korean Affairs.